haiwen/libsearpc/README.markdown

 In the client side, you need to:

-* Define your RPC function with our marco.
+* Create a rpc_client and supply the transport function.
 * write code to send the request to server and get the resonpse from it.

-### Define your RPC function ###
+### Create rpc_client ###

-The client define RPC functions using macros defined in `searpc-client.h`.
-To call the functions, the client needs to create a SearpcClient object and supply a transport function.
+The client needs to create a SearpcClient object and supply a transport function.
 For example:

-    /*
-     * define a RPC function which takes a string argument and returns
-     * an integer.
-The xxx_INT__STRING naming convention is used to
-     * indicate the types of the param(string) and the return value(int).
-     */
-    SEARPC_CLIENT_DEFUN_INT__STRING(searpc_strlen)

     /* create an rpc_client and supply the transport function. */ SearpcClient *rpc_client;